DiegoEnriquezLopez/Rally-Kong-Videogame/README.md

 - Open the generated .sln file.

 Download all the mentioned resources and classes above and implement them into your project.

+You can download the resources with the next link: https://drive.google.com/drive/folders/1lL1zvf3-6HMWdUrgHvdtzf_F_P4LA4xU?usp=drive_link